candlepin/candlepin.github.io/README.md

 * To find code blocks missing a lexer, install pcre-tools and use the following `pcregrep -r -M -n '^$\n^```$' *`

 # References
+* We use RVM to manage Ruby versions and gemsets.
+See <https://rvm.io/#docindex>
 * Jekyll is the engine used to create the site.
 There is very good documentation at
   <http://jekyllrb.com/docs/home/>
 * We are using Kramdown as our Markdown renderer.
 There is a quick reference at